B2B WooCommerce Headless: Building a Wholesale Storefront

 What WPBundle provides for B2B stores

-For more on the technical foundation, see our guides on WooCommerce REST API with Next.js and headless WooCommerce cart sessions.
+For more on the technical foundation, see our guides on WooCommerce REST API with Next.js and headless WooCommerce cart sessions .

-Join the WPBundle waitlist and get beta access completely free.
+Join the WPBundle waitlist and get beta access to our plugin suite completely free.

 Join the Waitlist